 About Arm Lift Surgery

-An arm lift is an aesthetic surgery employing innovative techniques to contour the arm and remove extra skin and fat to tone the loose appearance.
+An arm lift is an aesthetic surgery, employing innovative techniques to contour the arm and remove extra skin and fat to tone the loose appearance.
 If you avoid sleeveless clothes because of your flabby arms and want them to look trim and taut again, you are an ideal candidate for arm lift surgery.
 You should be in good overall health so that the skin will heal well.
-Some of the top concerns for Elevate patients who want an arm lift are excess, hanging skin on the upper arms, and increased fat deposits under the skin.
+Some of the top concerns for Elevate patients who want an arm lift are excess, hanging skin on the upper arms and increased fat deposits under the skin.
 It is recommended that you be at or near your goal weight prior to your procedure.
-In addition to Brachioplasty, there are other less invasive or nonsurgical options to consider when arm contour is suffering from excess fat, but not excess skin.
-Especially in younger patients with healthy elastic skin, consideration can be given to alternate techniques like liposuction or CoolSculpting®.
+In addition to brachioplasty, there are other less invasive or nonsurgical options to consider when arm contour is suffering from excess fat but not excess skin.
+Younger patients with healthy elastic skin could be considered for alternate techniques, like liposuction or CoolSculpting.

 "All the staff was very professional."- Anonymous / Healthgrades / Oct 12, 2017

 "Tori is the best!
 Love her!"- R.G. / Facebook / Apr 26, 2019

 "I got my first hydrofacial.
 Amazing!!!!!
 Life is too short to not be good to myself so I intend on making this a regular occurrence!
 My friend got one too and holy moly, the before and after pictures speak for themselves.
 Skin care to this degree was new for him but Felicia took her time to make sure he was comfortable throughout the entire process.
 Already looking forward to my April hydrofacial!"- R.B. / Yelp / Feb 15, 2019